-Over the years, we've heard through the celebrity grapevine that simply applying the stuff straight can work as an easy DIY remedy for glow-deprived skin, but when I consulted celebrity esthetician Renée Rouleau on the matter, she said she usually steers people away from using their saccharine kitchen stash directly atop the complexion.
-First of all, Rouleau told me that acne is "far too complicated and needy," thus using honey alone as a treatment option probably won't do much, if anything, to turn an acneic condition around.
-Additionally, and as she discusses more at length in this helpful post, the majority of foods (like honey) we like to boost our diets with aren't in an absorbable form.
+Over the years, we've heard through the celebrity grapevine that simply applying honey straight can work as an easy DIY remedy for glow-deprived skin, but when I consulted celebrity esthetician Renée Rouleau on the matter, she said she usually steers people away from using their saccharine kitchen stash directly atop the complexion.
+First of all, Rouleau told me that acne is "far too complicated and needy," thus, using honey alone as a treatment option probably won't do much, if anything, to turn an acneic condition around.
+Additionally, the majority of foods (like honey) we like to boost our diets with aren't in an absorbable form.
 "Physiologically, they are nowhere near as effective at absorbing into the skin where it's needed, and they are not in a stable form that can hold up as manufactured products can," she explains.
 That said, she doesn't deny honey's hydration benefits (which is surprisingly essential when it comes to caring for acne-prone skin) and says she doesn't have an issue with it being used topically, as the skin can always benefit from a touch more moisture.

 This might be one of the first honey-infused skincare products I ever used—way back in high school when my mom kept a tube stashed in her bathroom and I would (obviously) sneak in just so I could pinch some for myself.